descope/python-sdk/README.md

 ### Prerequisites

-1. In order to initiate the AuthClient object you must specify the project ID given by Descope either by:
+In order to initiate the AuthClient object you must specify the project ID given by Descope either by:
    - Set the `DESCOPE_PROJECT_ID` environment variable.
    - Set the project_id argument when initialization the AuthClient object.
-1. When using the session validation API you may specify the public key given by Descope either by:
-   - Set the `DESCOPE_PUBLIC_KEY` environment variable.
-   - Set the public_key argument when initialization the AuthClient object.
-   - Or keep empty to fetch matching public keys from descope services.

 ### Installation
 Install the Descope Python SDK using the following command.